It would be hard to design a better rodent-killing tool than Mother Nature accomplished with the snake.

 Other species, such as the infamous king cobra of South Asia, subsist almost entirely on other snakes.

-These types of things – rodents, lizards, birds, frogs, fish and snakes – make up the vast majority of the diets for the vast majority of species.
+These types of things – rodents, lizards, birds, frogs, fish and snakes – are the primary dietary staples of the majority of living species.
 They are the bread and butter of the “average serpent,” were such a thing to exist.

 But what about those snakes who stray from the mean?

-Some species – racers and copperheads being a couple of the best examples – are known to incorporate the occasional insect into their diet.
-Large caterpillars, grasshoppers and roaches are among the most commonly consumed invertebrates, but periodical cicadas are an important food source during their mass emergences.
+Some species – racers and copperheads being prime examples – are known to incorporate the occasional insect into their diet.
+Large caterpillars, grasshoppers and roaches are among the most commonly consumed invertebrates, but periodical cicadas are an important food source during mass emergences.

-Blind snakes of the families Typhlopidae and Leptotyphlopidae, for example, are some of the smallest snakes in the world.
-Six-inches-long and sightless, blind snakes primarily consume ants and termites, but they will eat just about any tiny arthropods they encounter.
+Blind snakes, for example, are some of the smallest snakes in the world.
+Six-inches-long and sightless, they primarily consume ants and termites, but they will eat just about any tiny arthropods they encounter.

 Earthworms are another great food source for small terrestrial snakes.
-Earthworms are also convenient prey, as they have the habit of living where small snakes like to hang out – under rocks, logs and surface debris.
+They are also convenient prey, as they hang out in the same haunts small snakes frequent – under rocks, logs and other kinds of surface debris.

-Though virtually any small snake will consume a worm if given the chance, ringneck snakes, garter snakes and – wait for it — worm snakes are particularly fond of earthworms.
+Virtually any small snake will consume a worm if given the chance, but ringneck snakes, garter snakes and – wait for it – worm snakes are particularly fond of earthworms.

 Keeping with the soft and slimy theme, many snakes find slugs irresistible.
-Some consume slugs opportunistically, but red-bellied snakes deliberately seek them out.
+Some consume slugs opportunistically, but others, like red-bellied snakes, deliberately seek them out.

-Snails derive some protection from their tough shells, but they aren’t immune from prowling serpents either.
-Many snail-eating specialists hunt in the tropical forests of Asia and South America.
-Specialized jaws help these snakes extract snails from their shells.
+Unlike slugs, snails derive some protection from their tough shells.
+But they aren’t immune from prowling serpents either.
+Many snail-eating specialists hunt in the tropical forests of Asia and South America, where they rely on specialized jaws to extract snails from their shells.